simonjaeger/OfficeDev-HOL/Single-Sign-On-Outlook-Add-in/README.md

 #### Exercise 6.5: Add the user service interface ####
+Let's create an interface to define the three different operations we need to create an SSO experience:
+- **GetUserAsync:** Get an already mapped user in the service using the Office 365 user unique identifier (UUID).
+- **GetUUIDSaltAsync:** Create or get an existing unique salt for the Office 365 user unique identifier (UUID) - used creating the UUID.
+- **MapUserAsync:** Map the Office 365 user unique identifier (UUID) with a user in your service (using the provided credentials).

 1. Select the web project; **Read-Mode-Outlook-Add-inWeb** in the **Solution Explorer**.
 2. Right-click and choose **Add New Folder**, name it **"Services"**.